feierxx/Medicaid-Forecasting/README.md

 ### Script:
 The analysis and forecasting code for Medicaid Expenditure and Enrollment are uploaded as expenditure.ipynb and enrollment.ipynb respectively.

+[enrollment.ipynb](enrollment.ipynb): Forecasting the number of Medicaid enrollment.
+It follows the process of loading and cleaing the [raw data](statistic_id245347_total-medicaid-enrollment-1966-2022.xlsx) for the national enrollment, trancating the data, fitting the prophet model, and making 10-year prediction.
+Then it moves on to the IL state enrollemnt prediction with the same steps with the [state data](IL_enrollment.csv).

+[expenditure.ipynb](expenditure.ipynb): The process is the same as enrollment forecasting process.
+The data used for national forecasting is [medicaid_spending_usafacts.csv](medicaid_spending_usafacts.csv) while the state data is the excel files uploaded with the format "fy20xx-statistical-chart.xlsx".

+[enrollment_modeltrials.ipynb](enrollment_modeltrials.ipynb) and [expenditure_modeltrials.ipynb](expenditure_modeltrials.ipynb): These two files contains the process of additional trials of time series model, including Holt-Winter Exponential Average and ARIMA models.
+It starts with data processing and splitting, then move on to exploratory data analysis, multiple model training, model evaluation and final forecasting visualization.
+The data used in this two scripts are the same as previous.

 ### Visualization Dashboard

 **Expenditure Dashborad:** https://mmiscloud.us/s/@feierx/expenditure-layout/